- The best link database on the market

-Back in the day and for a long time it used to be a link index only, and a pretty good one at that.
+Back in the day and for a long time it used to be a link index only.
+A pretty good one though.
 It has historically been battling with Majestic SEO at being the best index while Moz has always been behind in terms of index size and accuracy.

 But recently the company expanded the functionalities of the software a LOT.
 Transforming it into a real all in one for SEO/Inbound/Content marketing tool.

 I am pretty sure they stole a lot of ideas from their competitors but hey, that’s how business works and Google or Apple won’t argue with that.

 Nowadays, Ahrefs is one of the only 2 SEO Tools we have for all our sites.
 It replaced everything else apart from what Buzzstream does for outreach.